 Even though estimation of the parameters related to the observation process is a natural extension of any parameter estimation framework, these results are the first time that both MF and VGPA are put to the test.
-For this example we use a relatively low, but realistic, observation noise variance ( $\rho^2 = 1$ ) and test the performance of both algorithms with two different observation densities, keeping all the other model parameters to their 'correct' values.
-Figures 8(a) and 8(b) present the marginal profiles with $N_o = 5$ , for the $x_t$ and $y_t$ dimensions respectively, of the L3D, whereas Figures 9(a) and 9(b) illustrate the same experiment with $N_o = 10$ .
+For this example we use a relatively low, but realistic, observation noise variance ( $\rho^2 = 1$ ) and test the performance of both algorithms with two different observation densities, keeping all the other model parameters to their "correct" values.
+Figures 8(a) and 8(a)

+FIG. 9.
+(Color online) Same as 8(a) and 8(b), but with increased observation density ( $N_o = 10$ ).

+present the marginal profiles with $N_o = 5$ , for the $x_t$ and $y_t$ dimensions, respectively, of the L3D, whereas Figs. 9(a) and 9(b) illustrate the same experiment with $N_o = 10$ .